 2958 West Irving Park Road

-Irving Park has got itself a Japanese gem, and it happens to serve the best sushi in Chicago.
+If you’re looking for the best Japanese restaurant in Irving Park of Chicago, this establishment happens to serve a large variety of sushi dishes.
 Taking a simplistic view of fine dining, Raisu Japanese is a more approachable and casual restaurant.
 But that doesn’t make the experience any less riveting.

 The modern and effortless establishment prides itself on quality seafood, elegantly-placed on decorative plates.
 Their Omakase dining options feature carefully-selected fish flown straight from Japan by the week—so expect it to literally melt in your mouth.